-The plan covers customary charges to the extent they do not exceed the dental fee guide level shown in the Schedule of Benefits.
-Denturist fee guides are applicable when services are provided by a denturist.
-Dental hygienist fee guides are applicable when services are provided by a dental hygienist practising independently.
+The plan covers customary charges to the extent they do not exceed the dental fee guide level for a general practitioner shown in the Schedule of Benefits, except that:

+- denturist fee guides are applicable when services are provided by a denturist. - dental hygienist fee guides are applicable when services are provided by a dental hygienist practising independently. - specialist fee guides are applicable when specialists provide services within their speciality.